 - Use shared data and insights to make transparent investment decisions.

-- Ensure organisation resilience through domain-based competency support.
+- Ensure organisation resilience through core-competency analysis and support.

 - Commit the necessary time and resources for organisation-wide ideation and innovation.